SprocketLab/sparse_matrix_fine_tuning/README.md

 ## MoRe Implementation
 * `src/models/layers/monarch_linear.py` contains the code for MoRe adapter.
 * `src/models/layers/blockdiag_butterfly_multiply.py` contains the code for block-diagonal monarch matmul, which is optimized over [Hazy Research's version](https://github.com/HazyResearch/fly) for less transpose and mem copy.
+* a basic usage of MoRe adapter can be found in `demo_notebooks/monarch_demo.ipynb`.
 ## Setup
 We highly recommend using docker for stable environment building, but any decent PyTorch + Huggingface environment should work.
 ```